| |

 It’s been around since 1902 and is known as one of the oldest traditional markets in the city.
 The market has over 500 stalls selling everything from fresh produce, seafood, and spices to clothing, accessories, and souvenirs.

-You can also enjoy delicious Korean street food at numerous restaurants scattered throughout the market or take part in cooking classes offered by experienced vendors.
+You can also enjoy delicious Korean street food at restaurants scattered throughout the market or participate in cooking classes offered by experienced vendors.

 Address: 부산진구 중앙대로 748, 부산광역시, 부산광역시, 대한민국